Dog Bite Injury Statistics

 Dog bites usually result in cuts and lacerations, abrasions, crushing wounds, degloving, punctures, broken bones, crushed eye sockets, crushed skulls, and even severe brain injuries.
 These types of damages often result in permanent scars.
 Among the areas of the face targeted include the lips, nose, chin, and cheeks.
 As dog ownership increases, so do the number of dog attacks and maulings.

-Most owners are unaware of how to care for larger, more aggressive dogs properly, and many do not want to know.
+Most owners are unaware of caring for larger, more aggressive dogs properly, and many do not want to know.
 Several owners keep larger breeds for the “gangster” stigma attached.
 So they breed and keep them around the premises as a status symbol.
 Consequently, most biting incidents involve places where folks have gathered socially.

 Important: Did you know that 61% of the time, the attack occurs close to the dog’s home or where the victim lives?
 Most dog attacks are by a “friendly” dog known to him or her.